nachanta/nachanta.github.io/README.md

 # <center> About Me </center>

-My name is Nivi Achanta and I'm graduating UC Davis in 2017 with a degree in statistics and another one in managerial economics.
+My name is Nivi Achanta and I've graduated from UC Davis in 2017 with a degree in statistics and another one in managerial economics.
 During my time at Davis, I have helped found and grow two campus organizations: [Consult Your Community Davis](http://cycdavis.com) and [Net Impact Davis](http://netimpactdavis.com).
 CYC Davis is a chapter of a national undergraduate consulting group that offers pro-bono services to local businesses in the Davis area, and Net Impact is the undergraduate chapter of an [international non-profit](http://netimpact.org) that I founded in October 2016.
 Please feel free to check out the websites to see what my teams and I have been working on over the years.

 I will be working full-time in San Francisco as a consultant starting in Fall 2017, and my passion project is to fix America's education system.
 I have been working on an econometrics thesis, which you can find [here](Portfolio/thesisfinal.pdf).